hack-rice/hack-rice-website/README.md

 Now, let's say we want to push this change to production.
 Note that this project is configured to be hosted on Github Pages, and thus the script `deploy` in `package.json` will need to be modified to your mode of deployment.
+(Note that this script only works on Mac/Linux.)
 Run the following command:

 ```
 $ npm run-script deploy